 Like ski trails they were marked with green, blue and black blazes to designate difficulty.
 We had been told in no uncertain terms to stay off of the black trails, but most of the time we had no idea what we were riding on.
 To make matters worse, the trails routinely merged and split or fetched up into spidering intersections that provided no indication of which way to turn.
 Before long we found ourselves facing a daunting obstacle that brought us to a halt.

-Gray was waiting when I arrived, contemplating it.
+Gray was waiting when I arrived.
 “You want to go first?” he asked.

 The trail disappeared into a long pool of viscous looking brown mud.
 We were deep in the woods, hemmed round by trees.
 The trail was one way, so there was no backing up.
 No alternative trail was evident.
 “Go ahead,” he said.
 “You won’t get stuck.”